Grraahaam/PurpleDrank/src/README.md

 * Develop your feature, make your improvements

-* Make a `make clean && rm solin`, at the project root directory
+* Make a `make purge`, at the project root directory

 * Type `make` and check that there's no errors, and that ./solin is working as expected